chentsulin/webpack-target-electron-renderer/README.md

 *Required*
 Type: `object`

-just like the object that you usally export by `webpack.config.js`.
+just like the object that you used to export by `webpack.config.js`.

 ## License